Alt-Chaitanya/SerpentDSA/README.md

 # 🐍SerpentDSA

-Here I'm gonna do DSA using Python. and also add some DSA projects as I progress.
+Here I'm gonna do DSA using Python and also add some DSA projects as I progress.

 I'm using following Modules here.